CALL FOR CONTENT

 Each FOMMS meeting has featured a 5-10 minute film composed of contributed videos and edited for content by Peter Cummings.
-[The one exeption was FOMMS 2003, in which the editing was done by Dave Marr of the Colorado School of Mines.]
+[The one exeption was FOMMS 2003, when the editing was done by Dave Marr of the Colorado School of Mines.]

-We are planning to present the sixth edition of the FOMMS video at the 2015 meeting.
+We are planning to present the seventh edition of the FOMMS video at the 2018 meeting at the end of the scientific part of the conference (after the FOMMS Medal Lecture).
 You are invited to submit material (animations or experiment) for possible inclusion in the opening video.
-The submission deadline is midnight, July 1, 2015.
-However, if you have a late submission, please email Peter Cummings (email@example.com) to ask whether it can still be accepted.
+The submission deadline is midnight, July 1, 2018.
+However, if you have a late submission, please email Peter Cummings (firstname.lastname@example.org) to ask whether it can still be accepted.

 1. Please assist our planning by letting us know of your intention (not binding) to submit media for the FOMMS 2015 opening video.
 Send email to Peter (email@example.com) with subject line: FOMMS video

 2. UPLOADING YOUR VIDEO.
 Maximum upload size is 1 GB.
 Send the file to Peter Cummings (firstname.lastname@example.org) NOT as an email attachment (clearly!) but via one of the free large-file-transfer sites (such as http://www.transferbigfiles.com or send a downloadable link from dropbox.com or other similar services).
 Please send Peter an email that explains the content, if it is not self-explanatory.